rushfive/RunInfoBuilder/README.md

 #### Property Argument

+Type: `PropertyArgument<TRunInfo, TProperty>`
+- The generic `TRunInfo` parameter is the `RunInfo` class the property is associated to.
+- The generic `TProperty` parameter represents the type of the mapped `RunInfo` property.

 Property argument's take the next single program argument, then attempts to parse and bind it to the configured `RunInfo` property.
 Its' properties are:

 - `HelpToken` (`string`) - The text that appears in the help menu representing this `PropertyArgument`.
 It should be short and succinct.
 For example, a `HelpToken` could be `"<string>"`, indicating to the user that this `PropertyArgument` binds to a string property.
 - `Property` (`Expression<Func<TRunInfo, TProperty>>`) - An expression representing the `RunInfo` property the parsed value will be bound to.
 - `OnProcess` (`Func<TProperty, ProcessStageResult>`) - An optional custom callback that is invoked after a valid value has been parsed.
-The callback will be invoked with that value as its single argument, and return a `ProcessStageResult` instance.
+The callback will be invoked with that value as its single argument, and return a `ProcessStageResult`.
+If the callback returns `ProcessResult.End`, processing will stop __before__ the parsed value is bound to the property.

 _Example Configuration:_